Rich2/openstrat/Misc/GeneralNotes.md

 The Opt class certainly works for the A* pathfinding algorithm where it doesn't into the user interface.

 On Kubuntu 18.10 the java command on the path, is at /usr/bin/java.
 It is a link to /etc/alternatives/java.
+This is also a link.